g-w1/blog/_drafts/2021-3-08-elf-linux.md

 }
 ```

-If I have a number that is a `u24` (yes, Zig has arbitrary integer types (up to a limit)), and run cast on it, I will get the bits of that number but as type `[3]u8`.
+If I have a number that is a `u24` (yes, Zig has arbitrary integer types (up to a limit)), and run cast on it, I will get the bits of that number but as an array type `[3]u8`.
 What cast does is turn a numeric type into an array of `u8`'s.
 This makes it easier to deal with at the lower level since they are all the same.

 `anytype` means that the function accepts, well any type for i.
 This is like a parameter in a dynamic language like python with no types by default.
 In the return type, we have a call to a builtin function, this *is* allowed in Zig, since, again, types are first class at compile time.
 We then bitcast the int into an array of its size in bytes of `u8`s.